inbo/bird-tracking/cartodb/README.md

 longitude | number | WGS84 longitude recorded by the GPS tracker. satellites_used | number | Number of satellites used to get a GPS fix. speed_accuracy | number |
-temperature | number | Temperature measured by the GPS tracker in degrees Celsius. userflag | boolean | `True` for outliers, which are automatically flagged on import (see [import procedure](import-procedure.md)). v_accuracy | number | Vertical accuracy in meters. x_speed | number | meters per second
+temperature | number | Temperature recorded by the GPS tracker in degrees Celsius. userflag | boolean | `True` for outliers, which are automatically flagged on import (see [import procedure](import-procedure.md)). v_accuracy | number | Vertical accuracy in meters. x_speed | number | meters per second